datasquadron/datasquadron.github.io/_posts/2019-12-09-TC19_Prep_Highlights.md

 {% youtube 6U_mrkAAifI %}

 ---
+## Monkeying About with Survey Data in Tableau Prep

+**Level:** Intermediate | **SquadRating:** :star::star::star::star::star: (5 out of 5)

+This is an update of a session from TC18, and is a must-watch for anyone working with survey data.
+Last year's presenter Archana Ganeshalingam is joined by her No. 1 fan girl from that session, Tanushree Rohera.
+Shows how to pivot wide survey data into a better shape for analysis, and how to deal with different survey response types, such as demographic attributes, single-selects, multi-selects and Likert scales.
+This year's session also covers how to perform sentiment analysis of free text responses using Script steps.

+{% youtube VF7nHRQ3His %}

+---
 ## Center for Creative Leadership: Utilizing Tableau Prep to Put Your Data on a Diet

-**Level:** Intermediate | **SquadRating:**
+**Level:** Intermediate | **SquadRating:** :star::star::star::star: (4 out of 5)

-Survey data very wide.
-360 survey data has multiple row about the same person as different rater types.
-Few dimensions, many measures.
-Tableau prefers many dimensions and few measures.
-Pivoting.
-Prep handles this better than Desktop because of multiple response scales.
+Another great session on dealing with very wide survey data sets, and how Tableau Prep has more powerful pivoting features than Tableau Desktop.
+This session also digs into the unique challenges when dealing with 360 employee evaluation survey data, which have multiple rows about the same person by different rater types.

 {% youtube oBkvJMIzFP0 %}

----
-## Monkeying About with Survey Data in Tableau Prep

-**Level:** Intermediate | **SquadRating:**

-Update of previous sessions at TC18.
-Sweet fan girl intro.

-{% youtube VF7nHRQ3His %}

 ---
 ## Optimal Sales Territory Planning